Rice meeting with senators fails to dampen criticism

 White House spokesman Jay Carney said the questions about Rice’s appearance on the talk shows and the talking points had been answered.
 “The focus on - some might say obsession on - comments made on Sunday shows seems to me and to many to be misplaced,” he said.

-Additional reporting by Jeff Mason and Mark Hosenball; Editing by Jackie Frank and Todd Eastham
+Additional reporting by Susan Cornwell, Jeff Mason and Mark Hosenball; Editing by Jackie Frank